 A true staple of the 90’s, all millennials had at least one of the Beanie Babies.
 The 1997 bear dedicated to Princess Diana is one of the most valuable Beanie Babies out there.
-This bear is listed on eBay for a whopping $750,000.
-That’s almost £550,000!
-Although most of the Beanie Babies for sale aren’t quite as big money makers, others, such as this rare original Beanie can make you a cool £39,000.
+This bear is listed on eBay for a whopping $500,000.
+That’s over £420,000!
+Although most of the Beanie Babies for sale aren’t quite as big money makers, others can make you some cool cash.

 It must be noted, however, that there are conditions the Beanies must follow in order to be higher in value.
 The earlier it was made, the better.
 If it was made to commemorate a special occasion, is in brilliant condition and is one of only a few, it may fetch you a higher sale.
 The type of pellets used within the Beanie also contributes to its value.
 Weirdly, if your Beanie Babies have errors, both on the labels and in their creation, they can sell for even more!

 It’s true what they say – money makes money!
 So is the case when selling coins.
 Many coins carry a higher value than they suggest.
 Old coins, collectible ones and even those in your pocket at this very moment can make you some cash.
 It may be time to sift through that old jar of coins that’s been stacked away in your loft.